-Photography training at Chicheley Hall with Brett Harkness
+Photography training at Chicheley Hall

 Last Monday, I attended a photography training course with Brett Harkness at Chicheley Hall near Milton Keynes.
 I’ve admired Brett’s work for years, not just his wedding photography but also his travel work, and have wanted to do one of his courses for a while.
 In every way his work inspires me to do better…and travel further too!